 At the end of 2 minutes, the Timekeeper/Announcer will say "STOP."
 If the team chooses, it may end the Preparation at any time prior to the end of the 2 minutes.
-The team will then return to the Launch Area with the Trash Bags and Rubber Bands and return all research notes, pencils, paper, and the copy of the Challenge to a designated area.
+The team must immediately stop preparing for the Skit, go to the Launch Area with the Costume and any remaining materials from the Costume Design Kit, and return all research notes, pencils, paper, and copy of the Challenge to a designated area.
+The Timekeeper/Announcer will also ask the team members to demonstrate how they will signal the end of Act 1 of their Skit.

-Skit Time Begins
+Act 1 Skit Time

 The Timekeeper/Announcer will ask the audience, the team, and the Appraisers if they are ready.
 When all are ready, the Timekeeper/Announcer will say "BEGIN" to signal the start of the 5-minute Skit time.
-From that point, the team members will have up to 5 minutes to present their improvisational Skit.
-At any time after the team begins the Skit, the team may pick up the Complication and begin including it in the Skit.
-The team may choose to end the Skit at any time during the 5 minutes.
-Keep in mind that once the Skit time begins, the Launch Area may be used as part of the Presentation Area.
+From that point, the team will have up to 5 minutes to present both Acts of the Skit.
+The team may choose to end Act 1 at any time during the 5 minutes.
+The team will indicate the end of Act 1 with a signal to the Appraisers.
+If the team members do not signal the Appraisers in the way they demonstrated, the Appraisers will use their best judgment to determine when the team has ended Act 1.
+At the signal from the team, the Timekeeper/Announcer will say "STOP," ending Act 1 and pausing the Skit time.